 I read Mike’s detailed page on the subject: http://www.analogman.com/fuzzface.htm

 You don’t have to get far on the page to realize he’s an expert on the subject of Fuzz Faces.

 I was ready now to dig into an Analog Man Sun Face.
 I reached out to Mike to chat.
-I didn’t know which one I should go for.
+I didn’t know which pedal I should go for.
 I knew I preferred germanium.

 Brothers In Arms

-For starters, the interaction with the volume knob and the Sun Face is so responsive.
-Not just in cleaning up the fuzz, but obvious tonal differences.
+For starters, the interaction with the volume knob on Sun Face is so responsive.
+Not just in cleaning up the fuzz, but with obvious tonal differences.

 I remember listening to Jimi all these years thinking, he’s not using a fuzz on this song.
 Now I realize how often he was using a fuzz but pulling the volume knob back.
 It’s a very distinctive color.
 One I like very much.

-In fact, one of my fav lead tones is engaging the Sun Face and pulling back my guitar volume 2-3 clicks.
-There is still gain, but it’s not completely compressed.
+In fact, one of my fave lead tones is engaging the Sun Face and pulling back my guitar volume two or three clicks.
+There’s still gain, but it’s not completely compressed.